django-cms/django-filer/docs/reference/contrib.rst

 Not an app in its own right — it holds ``ImageFileModel``, the concrete model carrying ``width``, ``height``, the crop box (``crop_x``, ``crop_y``, ``crop_size``) and ``gravity``, plus the cropping geometry shared by the backends below.
+It also detects the provenance of uploaded images, see :doc:`../explanation/image-provenance`.

 ``finder.contrib.image.pil``
     ``image/avif``, ``image/gif``, ``image/jpeg``, ``image/png``, ``image/webp``.
 Uses